iotempire/iotempower/doc/hardware.rst

 - Espresso Lite V2
 - Sonoff and Sonoff Touch
 - There is an esp8266 generic option for other esp8266-based boards.
-- We expect to support esp32 boards very soon - let us know if you want to help making this possible.
+- We do support esp32 boards (so far genric esp32, wroom-02, and esp32minikit/mh-et live)

-The part of IoTempower running on the esp8266 is a standalone C++-based firmware managed by `PlatformIO <http://platform.io>`__.
+The part of IoTempower running on the esp8266 or esp32 is a standalone C++-based firmware managed by `PlatformIO <http://platform.io>`__.
 However, IoTempower abstracts a lot of the burden of repetitive device management away from the user so that attaching a device to a node usually boils down to just writing one line of